giaco6/polysource/README.md

 - A module's exported `type`s aren't reachable through the `game`-rooted `typeof()` workaround.
 Referencing an exported type needs specific `require()` paths, the easiest one being `script`-relative.

+- To access a Linked Model's children you need to open/edit it so its children are in the instance tree.

+- Multiple `Script` instances linked to the same file can lead to weird outcomes.

 - The `world` global is typed as `World & DataModel`.
 It keeps Polytoria's World API while letting the sourcemap attach the instance tree to it.
   Also, when indexing `world` by using `Instance.Parent` it shows up as only `DataModel`.